-Three-dimensional binary images of the pore structure can either be uploaded in the popular 3D tiff format or in the mhd/raw format common in ITK.
-Zero values will be distinguished from non-zero values, so the actual gray value of the non-zero phase, e.g. 1 or 255, does not matter.
-It is optional whether zero should be the foreground or background phase (i.e. pore or solid).
-Also, it is optional to upload a mask to specify a region of interest (ROI) for which the analysis is required.
-Typical examples would be ROIs for cylindrical soil cores or irregularly shaped soil aggregates.
-The ROI image can be uploaded in form of a binary image (tiff or mhd/raw) with identical 3D dimensions as the uploaded image, or in form of a selection (roi format) to be created and exported in ImageJ.
-This selection is a two-dimensional image and will be applied to all slices equally (e.g. a circular selection will result in a cylindrical mask).
+- 70 would be ROIs for cylindrical soil cores or irregularly shaped soil aggregates.
+The ROI image can be uploaded in form of a binary image (tiff or mhd/raw) with identical dimensions as the uploaded image, or in form of a selection (roi format) to be created and exported in ImageJ.
+This selection is two-dimensional and will be applied to all slices equally.
 All files have to be uploaded in one compressed zip-folder.
 The name of ROI has to be provided upon upload.
-The remaining image file is considered as the pore structure image.

-In addition to the 3D image, two-dimensional slices in at least one but preferably in all three principal directions have to be uploaded both in grayscale and binary form in order to provide information on the quality of image segmentation.
+The remaining image file is considered as the pore structure image. - 75 In addition to the 3D image, two-dimensional slices in at least one but preferably in all three principal directions have to be uploaded both in grayscale and binary form in order to provide information on the quality of image segmentation.
 Since segmentation has to be done beforehand, it is the only form of quality control warranted in the soil structure library to judge about outliers being caused by natural variation or improper segmentation.